checkout process

 2. You will be able to do the following:

-1. Enable account registration/login using WooCommerce and Flux Checkout.
+1. Enable account registration/log in using WooCommerce and Flux Checkout.
 You will have the following options.

 1. Allow existing customers to sign into their accounts using a display message and clickable link.
 For example, “Already have an account?
 Sign in”